reinier/rlkeymaps/README.md

 - `make setup` to install the submodules
 - `make refresh` to remove qmk_firmware and reinstall it
-- `make all` to build keymaps conforming to qweighteen standard
+- `make all` to build keymaps with qweighteen layout
 - `make totem` to build one keymap (in this case the totem).
 - `make clean` to clean up repo before committing